 }

-In this example, the Url
+In the following example, the Url

 column is part of the index key, so any query filtering on Url

 can use the index.
-But also, queries accessing only the Title

 protected override void OnModelCreating(ModelBuilder modelBuilder)